 At a national level, Switzerland undertook to: comply with its international human rights obligations at federal and cantonal level; undertaken awareness-raising and training programmes at all levels; and implement the provisions of recently-ratified treaties including the OP-CRC on the sale of children and OP-CEDAW; and include civil society in the implementation of UPR recommendations.

 An analysis of steps taken by Switzerland in fulfilment of its international pledges shows that it has participated actively in Council debates (e.g. 69% of interactive dialogues, 57% of panels), and has maintained its financial support for OHCHR.
-In terms of Special Procedures cooperation, Switzerland maintains a Standing Invitation, has facilitated two-thirds of visit requests, and responded to all communications.
+In terms of Special Procedures cooperation, Switzerland maintains a Standing Invitation, has facilitated half of visit requests, and responded to almost all communications.
 In terms of cooperation with Treaty Bodies, Switzerland is Party to most core conventions.
-It is ‘on schedule’ with its reporting under three of those treaties, while two periodic reports were submitted late, and two are currently overdue.
+It is ‘on schedule’ with its reporting under three of those treaties, while two periodic reports were submitted late, and one is currently overdue.
 Switzerland ratified the CRPD in 2014.